qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 ## Allow versus Deny

-In addition to using _Allow_ rules to grant access, the QIX Engine also supports _Deny_ rules to deny access.
+In addition to using _Allow_ rules to grant access, the Qlik Associative Engine also supports _Deny_ rules to deny access.

 !!!
 Note